clc230/behavioraleconomics/index.md

 The inspiration for this project comes from Open Data Science Masters http://datasciencemasters.org/ I have always been fascinated by behavioral economics, and I studied economics in undergraduate but wanted more.
 My goal is to create an open, mostly free, and accessible resource for everyone else to start and learn about behavioral economics!

+At the core of behavior economics is an impulse and motivation to help others make better decisions.
+Whether you're a marketer, product manager, data analyst, or CEO, this is an important aspect of the job and you could benefit from it.
+So let's get started!

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for